 - Duration: 4.5 years

-You'll be required to attend an interview as part of the application process.
+You’ll be required to attend an interview and/or provide a portfolio of work.

 This course involves working unsupervised with children and/or vulnerable young people and adults and you must gain an Enhanced Disclosure certificate from the Disclosure and Barring Service (DBS) before starting your studies.
 Charges are payable to cover the cost of the DBS Enhanced Disclosure application and annual registration with the online Update Service.
 Find out more